purduesigbots/pros-docs/content/api/old_html.md

 </div><div class="memdoc">

 <p>Returns true if the robot is in autonomous mode, or false otherwise. </p>
-<p>While in autonomous mode, joystick inputs will return a neutral value, but serial port communications (even over VexNET) will still work properly. </p>
+<p>While in autonomous mode, joystick inputs will return a neutral value, but serial port communications (even over VEXnet) will still work properly. </p>

 </div>
 </div>